shayan-anwar/DLP-Project/README.md

-# Facial Recognition with ViT on LFW Dataset
+# Facial Recognition with ViT and FaceNet on LFW Dataset
-This project demonstrates facial recognition using a Vision Transformer (ViT) model on the LFW (Labeled Faces in the Wild) dataset.
-The dataset is provided as a zip archive (archive.zip), which will be uploaded and processed at runtime.
+This project demonstrates facial recognition using two deep learning models: a Vision Transformer (ViT) and a FaceNet model built from scratch, applied to the LFW (Labeled Faces in the Wild) dataset.
+The dataset is provided as a zip archive (archive.zip), which is uploaded and processed at runtime.

 # Overview
-The objective of this project is to classify faces into different individuals using a pre-trained Vision Transformer (ViT) model.
-The model is fine-tuned to perform facial recognition on the LFW dataset.
+The objective of this project is to classify and verify faces using two approaches:

+A pre-trained Vision Transformer (ViT) fine-tuned on the LFW dataset.

+A FaceNet model, implemented from scratch, that learns facial embeddings for identity verification.

+The goal is to evaluate and compare both models' performance in facial recognition tasks.

 # Features
-Pre-trained Vision Transformer (ViT): Uses a pre-trained ViT model fine-tuned for facial recognition.
+* Pre-trained Vision Transformer (ViT)

-LFW Dataset: Labeled Faces in the Wild dataset is used for training and testing the model.

-Data Augmentation: The dataset is processed with necessary transformations for training, including resizing, normalization, and augmentation.
+Fine-tuned on LFW for multi-class facial classification (5,749 individuals).

+Uses a transformer-based attention mechanism for global feature representation.

+* FaceNet (Custom-Built)
+CNN-based architecture trained from scratch using Triplet Loss.

+Learns 128-dimensional face embeddings for identity verification.

+Classification/verification is performed using cosine similarity or KNN on embeddings.

+#  Model Evaluation
-Model Evaluation: The model’s performance is evaluated using accuracy and loss metrics
+ViT: Evaluated using accuracy and confusion matrix.

+FaceNet: Evaluated using verification accuracy, ROC-AUC, and distance-based matching.

 # Dataset
+13,000 labeled facial images of 5,749 unique individuals.

+Preprocessed with resizing, normalization, and augmentation.

+Automatically extracted from archive.zip during runtime.

 The LFW dataset is included in the project as archive.zip.
-Upon running the script, the zip file is extracted, and the dataset is preprocessed into appropriate train-test splits.

-The dataset contains 13,000 labeled images of 5,749 individuals, used for training and testing.
+On execution:

+The zip is extracted.

+Data is split into train and test sets.

+Images are resized to 224x224 and augmented during training.

+This dataset features real-world variations in facial images, making it a suitable benchmark for evaluating facial recognition models.

 # Model Architecture
-This project uses the Vision Transformer (ViT) model from the torchvision library.
-We fine-tune the pre-trained ViT model with the following modifications:
+* Vision Transformer (ViT)
+Imported from torchvision.models, pre-trained on ImageNet.

-Replace the final classification layer to match the number of classes in the LFW dataset.
+Final classification layer replaced to match the number of identities in the LFW dataset.

-Use CrossEntropy loss and AdamW optimizer for training.

-The learning rate is dynamically adjusted with ReduceLROnPlateau.
+Trained using CrossEntropyLoss, AdamW optimizer, and ReduceLROnPlateau scheduler.

+* FaceNet (From Scratch)
+Built using convolutional layers with batch normalization and ReLU activations.

+Outputs 128-dimensional embeddings.

+Trained with Triplet Loss on anchor-positive-negative triplets.

+Final classification is based on similarity of embeddings rather than direct softmax output.